Table of Contents

 1. Slower development and growth

-A baby’s development and growth curve, by the time it’s the 40th week of pregnancy, starts to flatten as they literally have expanded as much as they could in the little womb of yours.
+A baby’s development and growth curve, by the time it’s the 40th week of pregnancy, starts to flatten as they literally have expanded as much as they could in the little womb.

 2. Nail Growth